bdcht/ccrawl/README.rst

 Description
 ===========

-Ccrawl is a clang-based tool that builds a database related to various C/C++ data structures (struct, union, class, enum, typedef, prototypes and macros).
-It then allows to identify data types and constants/macros by querying this database for specific properties, including "memory-layout" properties.
+Ccrawl uses clang_ to build a database related to various C/C++ data structures (struct, union, class, enum, typedef, prototypes and macros) which allows to identify data types and constants/macros by querying this database for specific properties, including properties related to the struct/class memory layout.

 Basically it allows for example to

-- **"find all structures that have a pointer to char at offset 8 and an unsigned integer at offset 56 with total size of 96 bytes ?"**  or
+- **"find all structures that have a pointer to char at offset 8 and an unsigned integer at offset 56 ?**
+- **"find types with a total size of 96 bytes ?"**  or
 - **"find every macro that define value 0x1234 ?"** or
 - **"find the mask of values from enum X that correspond to 0xabcd ?"**
 - **"find all functions that return 'size_t' and have 'struct X' as first argument ?"**